PayalKumari10/system-design-journey/Lecture-8/cmazabau7000u09jv0mkb2pef.md

 ---
-title: "📅Week 2 Day 3 - Understanding the Strategy Design Pattern with a Practical Example for Low-Level Design"
+title: "📅Week-2 (Day 3) - Understanding the Strategy Design Pattern with a Practical Example for Low-Level Design 👩‍💻"
 seoTitle: "Strategy Design Pattern Guide"
 seoDescription: "Explore the Strategy Design Pattern with real-life examples and practical uses in low-level system design"
 datePublished: Thu May 22 2025 11:24:33 GMT+0000 (Coordinated Universal Time)